Cancer Ribbons - I | Personalized Cause

 Intraocular (uveal) melanoma is a rare cancer that forms in the eye.
 It usually has no early signs or symptoms.
 As with melanoma of the skin, risk factors include having fair skin and light-colored eyes.

-Childhood Intraocular Melanoma - see Unusual Cancers of Childhood
+Intraocular Melanoma, Childhood - see Unusual Cancers of Childhood - Black and Navy or Gold Cancer Ribbons

 Intraocular melanoma begins in the middle of three layers of the wall of the eye.
 The outer layer includes the white sclera (the "white of the eye") and the clear cornea at the front of the eye.
 The inner layer has a lining of nerve tissue, called the retina, which senses light and sends images along the optic nerve to the brain.
-The middle layer, where intraocular melanoma forms, is called the uvea or uveal tract, and has three main parts: the iris, the ciliary body, and the choroid.
+The middle layer, where intraocular melanoma forms, is called the uvea or uveal tract.

 Pancreatic cancer can develop from two kinds of cells in the pancreas: exocrine cells and neuroendocrine cells, such as islet cells.
 The exocrine type is more common and is usually found at an advanced stage.
 Pancreatic neuroendocrine tumors (islet cell tumors) are less common but have a better prognosis.